Amandla Fund for Social and Racial Justice

 The Amandla Fund for Social and Racial Justice is a new philanthropic initiative led by SisterFund and Ujima Legacy Fund, two Black giving circles in the Richmond region, in partnership with the Community Foundation for a greater Richmond.

 Pronounced “ah-MOND-la,” the fund derives its name from the Nguni word for "power and strength” and was a popular rallying cry in the days of resistance against apartheid, used by the African National Congress and its allies in South Africa.

 The Fund will harness investments from foundations, corporations and individuals who want to increase access to opportunity for Greater Richmond’s Black community.
-Its goals are to begin dismantling the four centuries of sustained and breathtaking oppression of the Black community by investing in solutions that will result in:

 Specific funding decisions will be made by representatives from the Fund’s leadership group.

 The Community Foundation accepts charitable gifts in a number of ways.
 If you are interested in supporting the Amandla Fund with a donation, please see your options below.